jcolag/entropy-arbitrage/2021-07-29-turnabout.md

  > Captain's log, stardate 5928.5.
 The Enterprise has received a distress call from a group of scientists on Camus II, who are exploring the ruins of a dead civilization.
 Their situation is desperate.
 Two of the survivors are the expedition surgeon, Doctor Coleman, and the leader of the expedition, Doctor Janice Lester.

-The star appears to have been named for French writer [Albert Camus](https://en.wikipedia.org/wiki/Albert_Camus), known for his use of absurdism.
+The star appears to have been named for French writer {% wiki Albert_Camus|Albert Camus|en %}, known for his use of absurdism.

  > **LESTER**: Your world of starship captains doesn't admit women.
 It isn't fair.
  >